Descriptions: a patient-led description of M.E.

-In late 2021, Action for ME supported Alec Finlay, an internationally recognised artist and poet, to craft an online survey that enabled people to describe their experiences of life with M.E.
-Using people’s words from their responses to the survey questions, Alec created a found poem that powerfully describes living with M.E.
+In late 2021, Action for M.E. supported Alec Finlay, an internationally recognised artist and poet, to craft an online survey that enabled people to describe their experiences of life with M.E.
+More than 200 people responded.

-Alec feels this work shines a light on this hidden, invisible illness and the harmful impact of being disbelieved on people’s health and ability to live.
+Alec felt this work could put a light on the hidden, invisible nature of the condition along with the harmful impact of being disbelieved on people’s health and ability to live.

-Descriptions will be launched at the Scottish Poetry Library in June this year.
-Action for M.E. and Alec hope that they can use this event to illuminate the impact of this neglected illness on people's lives and the broader story of living with a chronic invisible illness.
+Descriptions was launched at the Scottish Poetry Library in June 2022.
+Chief Executive Sonya Chowdhury joined Alec Finlay at the event to answer questions about the collaboration and inspiration behind the poem.
+The event illuminated the impact of this neglected illness on people's lives and the broader story of living with a chronic invisible illness like M.E.

 Alec Finlay became ill with M.E. at 21.
 His mum, Sue Finlay, founded Action for M.E. in 1987 after submitting an article about M.E. to the Observer and receiving 15,000 letters in response.

 Alec’s work as an artist takes various forms and media, including poetry, sculpture, collage, audio-visual, neon and new technologies.

 “Descriptions has been the most painful project I have worked on, and also one of the most important.
 The pain came in reading so many accounts of loss, anguish, and experiences of prejudice, but that is also what makes this work so important.
 I was humbled by the length and depth of the responses, and aware of the energy this will have cost.
 It was a reminder that this community has felt so erased for so long.”

 Alec also has Long Covid and has taken part in a couple of podcasts to talk about his experiences of M.E. and becoming ill with Long Covid in March 2020.
 Alec uses these podcast episodes to talk about what other illnesses like Long Covid can Learn from M.E. and the experiences of people with M.E.